ait-energy/IESopt.jl/docs/src/pages/tutorials/templates_1.md

 without having to write any mathematical model yourself.

-This tutorial will guide you through the process of creating a new template, and we will do that on the example of creating the `HeatPump` template (a template shipped via IESoptLib).
+This tutorial will guide you through the process of creating a new template, and we will do that on the example of creating the `HeatPump` template.

 ## The basic structure

 A template is defined by a YAML file, similar to the `config.iesopt.yaml` file that you already know.
 First, we need to think about the parameters that we want to define for our heat pump.
 Let's create a new file for that.
-The pre-defined one in IESoptLib is called `HeatPump`, so we need a different name: Templates must always have a unique name.
+The pre-defined one is called `HeatPump`, so we need a different name: Templates must always have a unique name.

 Possiblities for that could be: